DriessenA/maxenalice/index_EN.md

 There is no strict dresscode for our wedding, so feel free to wear what feels good for you!

 ## Gifts
-We do not have specific wishes for gifts.
-We are always happy with a contribution towards our honeymoon.
+We are very happy with a financial contribution towards our honeymoon.
 It will be possible to deposit envelopes on the day or if you prefer to make a digital donation you can transfer money to NL67ABNA0620188642.

+Would you rather give a physical gift?
+Have a look at our short [wish list](https://www.lijstje.nl/maxenalice) (in Dutch) and cross off what you want to give (we don't see what is crossed off).